System Social Worker/Homeless Liaison

 Who Is Your System Social Worker?

-- Kirsten Thornante, LMSW is the System Social Worker/Homeless Liaison for Rome City Schools.
+- Kirsten Thornante, LMSW is the System Social Worker/Homeless Liaison/Foster Care Point of Contact for Rome City Schools.

 - She works closely with the counselors, teachers and other administrators to meet the needs of students at all 10 of our schools.

 - Ms. Thornante works for Rome City Schools but serves as the Liaison between Rome City Schools and several community agencies (Department of Juvenile Justice, Juvenile Court, Department of Family and Children's Services, Northwest Georgia Health Department).